odkr/sucgi/README.rst

 Requirements
 ============

-suCGI requires a system that is compatible with `4.4BSD`_ and compliant with `POSIX.1-2008`_, including the X/Open System Interface extension.
+suCGI should compile on any non-ancient Unix-like system.

-Any Unix-like operating system that has been released since 2018 and that does *not* target embedded systems should meet these requirements.
+More precisely, suCGI should compile on any operating system that is compatible with `4.4BSD`_ and compliant with `POSIX.1-2008`_, including the X/Open System Interface extension.

 Installation